jrowing/spectroscopy/README.md

-Describe your Changes

-Updated README.md
-SUBMIT CHANGE REQUEST
-jrowing / spectroscopy

-README.md
-Review your changes:
-Additions are highlighted in green.
-Deletions are crossed out.

-# Spectroscopyspectroscopy and Lasers
+# Spectroscopy and Lasers
-A lesson on spectroscopy: and lasers - the aim of this lesson is to recap and give context to the recent work we have been doing on energy levels and the photoelectric effect.
+A lesson on spectroscopy and lasers - the aim of this lesson is to recap and give context to the recent work we have been doing on energy levels and the photoelectric effect.

 ##Intro
 Spectroscopy and spectrography are terms used to refer to the measurement of radiation intensity as a function of wavelength and are often used to describe experimental spectroscopic methods.
 Spectral measurement devices are referred to as spectrometers, spectrophotometers, spectrographs or spectral analyzers.